Stachybotrys chartarum

-Stachybotrys chartarum (/stækiːˈbɒtrɪs tʃɑːrˈtɛərəm/, stak-ee-BO-tris_char-TARE-əm), also known as black mold is a species of microfungus that produces its conidia in slime heads.
+Stachybotrys chartarum (/ˌstækɪˈbɒtrɪs tʃɑːrˈtɛərəm/ STAK-ih-BOT-ris-_-char-TAIR-əm), commonly named black mold, is a species of fungus that produces conidia.

-Because of misinformation, Stachybotrys chartarum has been inappropriately referred to as toxic mold.
-A variety of health problems have been misattributed to S. chartarum.

 Taxonomy

 The fungus was originally described scientifically in 1818 by Christian Gottfried Ehrenberg as a member of the genus Stilbospora.
 His diagnosis emphasized the form of the spores, which he described as minute, sub-opaque, ovate, and agglomerated into subconcentric, water-soluble irregular clusters.
 He noted that the fungus adheres to paper, sometimes forming circles dotted with black.
 Stanley Hughes transferred the taxon to Stachybotrys in 1958.
 This genus was circumscribed in 1832 by Czech mycologist August Carl Joseph Corda, with Stachybotrys atra assigned as its type species.
 The species concept of Stachybotrys chartarum has been controversial, as several studies showed that there were several closely related species and cryptic species all under this name.

-There are two chemotypes in S. chartarum, one that produces trichothecene mycotoxins such as satratoxin H and one that produces atranones.
+There are two chemotypes known of S. chartarum, one that produces satratoxin H and one that produces atranones.

 Habitat

 S. chartarum is a slow-growing mold that does not compete well with other molds.
 It is only rarely found in nature, sometimes being found in soil and grain, but is most often detected in cellulose-rich building materials, such as gypsum-based drywall and wallpaper from damp or water-damaged buildings.
 It occasionally encounters human habitats with large amounts of cellulose, large temperature fluctuations, low nitrogen, no other molds, no sunlight, and ample constant humidity.
-The spores are released into the air when the mold is mechanically disturbed, particularly when wet.
+The spores are released into the air when the mold is mechanically disturbed, particularly when dry.
 It is considered an uncommon contaminant of most indoor air.

-Not all strains of S. chartarum produce mycotoxins, and under certain conditions some of these may gradually lose the ability to produce such toxins.
-The presence of high indoor humidity does not imply that mycotoxin-producing S. chartarum is also present.